-Mr. Gaut's remaining stock option awards will continue to vest annually in equal amounts over three-year vesting schedules.
-His remaining restricted stock awards, including December 5, 2007, will continue to vest in equal amounts over each grant's five-year vesting schedule, except for the March 3, 2003 and December 6, 2006 awards, which will lapse in equal amounts over ten years.
-(2)
+(4) Mr. Gaut's remaining stock option awards will continue to vest annually in equal amounts over three-year vesting schedules.
+His remaining restricted stock awards, including December 2, 2008, will continue to vest in equal amounts over each grant's five-year vesting schedule, except for the March 3, 2003 and December 6, 2006 awards, which will vest in equal amounts over ten years.